-With our iPhone apps, we hope to take behavioral economics research to the next level.
+With our smart phone and tablet apps, we hope to take behavioral economics research to the next level.
 Never before have researchers had such a natural window into everyday human decision making–no questionnaires, no labs, just real world feedback.
 The aim of our apps is to give people the right tools to make the right decisions.

 In turn, we can use the data from these apps to gain new insights into decision making and make even better applications and conduct better research in the future.
 See below for what we currently have in store, and stay tuned for many more exciting apps in the pipeline.